 Your little barbarian’s jumping abilities are also pretty decent.
 Thanks to the game’s careful placement of platforms, there’s no gap too wide or platform too high.
 In the case that the destination is slightly higher than usual, Mr. Barbarian grabs the edge and hangs there until you tell him to go.
 Depending on the layout, you also have the option to jump down to the platform below you.
 And just in case you drop down to a pit of spikes, worry not: spikes only deal one damage unless you’re stuck there.

 Armed with the knowledge of how to traverse the world and fight, Tiny Barbarian DX will now require you to trust and utilize your skills.
 You have six hits, with options to dine on Castlevania-style wall chicken for health.
 As long as you have enough points, you can keep trying the room over and over until you succeed.
 Earn points after killing enemies and looting coins, while save points are usually at the beginning of each room.

 This would have been the perfect set-up if it wasn’t for the small but annoying flaws in its design.
-Mr. Barbarian’s edge grab, or just grab in general, is too sticky to facilitate quick platform switching during a chaotic boss fight.
-Some enemies and their skills can also come at you from off screen, giving you little to no chance to react.
+Mr. Barbarian’s edge-grab, or grab in general, is too sticky to facilitate quick platform switching during a chaotic boss fight.
+Some enemies and their skills can also come at you from off-screen, giving you little to no chance to react.
 And that sword swing?
-It’s surprisingly overanimated – you can get hit by a projectile if you’re at the tail end of the animation and your command did not register yet.
+It’s surprisingly over-animated – you can get hit by a projectile if you’re at the tail end of the animation and your command did not register yet.